 In this brochure, you will find a description of the donation process, answers to frequently asked questions, and instructions for enrollment in the Whole Body Anatomical Gift Program.
-If you have additional questions after reviewing this information, please feel free to contact our offices at 516-463-7505 or cira.peragine@hofstra.edu.
+If you have additional questions after reviewing this information, please feel free to contact the program administrator, Cira Peragine, at 516-463-7505 or cira.peragine@hofstra.edu.